SG-WebDev/card-creo/README.md

 * `npm run build-cordova-prod` - build cordova's `www` folder from and build cordova app
 ## Cordova

 Cordova project located in `cordova` folder.
-You shcmdouldn't modify content of `cordova/www` folder.
+You shouldn't modify content of `cordova/www` folder.
 Its content will be correctly generated when you call `npm run cordova-build-prod`.

 ## Assets